 - 3 tablespoons brown sugar (or coconut sugar, palm sugar or regular sugar) see notes

-- 3 tablespoons of rice wine vinegar (or tamarind water– see notes)
+- 3 tablespoons of rice vinegar (or tamarind water– see notes)

 - 1 teaspoon soy sauce (or GF liquid aminos like Braggs)